skatejack/Journaling-Companion/DOCUMENTATION.md

 ## Conclusion

-Empathetic Journaling Companion exemplifies a thoughtful blend of modern web development, secure data practices, and responsible AI usage.
+This Journaling Companion exemplifies a thoughtful blend of modern web development, secure data practices, and responsible AI usage.
 Every design decision -- from the technical stack to the user interface -- reflects a commitment to privacy, ethical support, and meaningful engagement.
 The result is a platform that empowers users to reflect, grow, and discover themselves in a safe and supportive environment.